INVESTMENT GUIDE

 • Single Tax Rate: 4% combined tax on gross revenue (replaces multiple federal taxes)

-• Cost Transparency: Simplified taxation can reduce overhead, but I still check how the benefit appears in the project budget and contract price
+• Cost Transparency: Simplified taxation can reduce overhead when the benefit appears in the project budget and contract price

 • Simplified Compliance: Reduced bureaucratic burden speeds project execution